ikkez/f3-cortex/readme.md

 }
 ```

-Because this is also a many to many relation, a pivor table is needed too.
-It's name is generated based on the table and fields name, but can also be defined as 3rd array parameter, i.e. `['\Model\User','friends','user_friends']`.
+Because this is also a many to many relation, a pivot table is needed too.
+Its name is generated based on the table and fields name, but can also be defined as 3rd array parameter, i.e. `['\Model\User','friends','user_friends']`.

 ![Cortex m:m self-ref](https://yuml.me/9467f355)